-I have already mentioned in “What to pack for longer backpacking trips” what you should carry with you on longer trips, so this post will cover what you will need while traveling around Europe.
+I have already mentioned in “What to pack for longer backpacking trips” what you should carry with you on longer trips, so this post will cover what you will need while travelling around Europe.

-Yes, some countries are colder than others and I’m not trying to make you freeze your ass off!
+Yes, some countries are colder than others, and I’m not trying to make you freeze your ass off!
 The reason is simple.. budget!

 There are more than 20 low-cost airlines in Europe, and all of them charge an extra fee if you want to check in your luggage.

 The price ranges from 15 to 75+ euro per.
 A bag you check-in!
 So if you can manage with just a small backpack/carry-on, you save a ton of money.